absmach/magistrala-docs/docs/user-guide/clients/channels.md

 3. **Value** - This is the actual value received from the sensor.
 4. **Publisher** - This is the **connected** Client which can be selected from an infinite select.
 From this client the backend will get the special _Client-Key_ which will be used to send the message.

-There are some more fields that are not required but assist in making the messages more legible such as:
+Additional optional fields that help enhance message clarity:

 - **Unit** - This is the unit of the Value of the payload being sent.
 - **Subtopic** - This is a crucial field that is needed to assist in classifying the messages sent.
-This fiel **MUST** match the Rules Engine Publisher topic for the message to be saved in the database.
+This field **MUST** match the Rules Engine Publisher topic for the message to be saved in the database.

 ![Send Message](../../img/users-guide/group-send-message.png)

-Messages sent are typically in SeNML format.
+Messages sent are typically in SenML format.
-The Magistrala UI also prioritises sending these messages via _http_.
+The Magistrala UI also prioritizes sending these messages via _HTTP_.
 A user can send their messages using the command terminal over other protocols such as MQTT or WebSocket.
-Further information on these protocols is discussed[here](../../dev-guide/messaging.md).
+Further information on these protocols is discussed [here](../../dev-guide/messaging.md).

 The messages table will then update to include the message sent with the latest message appearing first.